moh-sprit/Fashion-Mnist/README.md

 # CNN-Projects
-simple code and report for tow simple dataset
+simple code and report for two simple dataset